NSF History - History Wall

 - 52. The High-Performance Instrumented Airborne Platform for Environmental Research is a modified jet that studies the atmosphere.

 - 53. Large-scale computing simulates complex systems like hurricanes.

 - 54. Large-scale changes to seawater chemistry can damage coral reefs and more.

-- 56. The social sciences, like linguistics, improve our understandings of ourselves and our society.
+- 56. The social sciences, like linguistics, improve understanding of ourselves and our society.

-- 59. Robotics and automation, such that in this self-driving car, promise to transform transport and more.
+- 59. Robotics and automation, such as what's in this self-driving car, promise to transform transport and more.

 - 60. In 1991, NSF-funded researchers discovered the first of three extra solar planets by using radio telescopes.